-SECTION 9 - Annuity or Payment in Lieu of Insurance Coverage - Any employee eligible for health insurance at the District's expense, but who elects not to be covered by said insurance, shall be entitled to a payment or annuity of \$200.00 per month for any month during which health insurance is not provided for said employee at the District's expense.
+SECTION 9 - Annuity or Payment in Lieu of Insurance Coverage - Any employee eligible for health insurance at the District's expense, but who elects not to be covered by said insurance, shall be entitled to a payment or annuity of \$160.00 per month for any month during which health insurance is not provided for said employee at the District's expense.
 Any employee eligible for dental and vision insurance at the District's expense, but who elects not to be covered by said insurances, shall be entitled to a payment or annuity of \$10.00 per month for any month during which dental and vision insurance is not provided for said employee at the District's expense.

-SECTION 10 - Insurance Coverage - Employees hired after March 1, 1999 who elect coverage, are eligible for coverage based on the following participation rate
+SECTION 10 - Insurance Coverage - Part-time employees hired after March 1, 1999 who elect coverage, are eligible for coverage based on the following participation rate

-Employees scheduled to work 1,080 hours but less than 1200 hours annually may elect to receive single subscriber coverage for health, dental and vision insurance.
-Those employees electing a two person or full family coverage will receive 70% of the full family premium toward such coverage.
-As an example:
+Employees scheduled to work 6.00 hours to 6.69 hours per day may elect to receive single subscriber coverage for health, dental and vision insurance up to 100% of the single insurance cap.
+Those employees electing a two person or full family coverage will receive 70% of the insurance caps toward such coverage.